 A vegetarian diet for ulcerative colitis is the first step in getting this condition under control.
-This serious form of colitis can become chronic and resist healing.
+This severe form of colitis can become chronic and resist healing.
 Its cause is unknown, but it is known to affect people in Western societies almost exclusively.
-A refined diet rich in meat and saturated fats, low in fruits, vegetables, and grains, which makes up much of what is described as “fast food,” is a factor that increases the risk of ulcerative colitis.
+A refined diet rich in meat and saturated fats and low in fruits, vegetables, and grains, which makes up much of what is described as “fast food,” is a factor that increases the risk of ulcerative colitis.

 It manifests itself through diarrhea, abdominal pain, occasional bloody feces, fatigue, and weight loss.
 It can degenerate into colon cancer.
-Although there is no specific treatment, a vegetarian diet for ulcerative colitis can protect the colon and improve this disease’s course.
+Although no specific treatment exists, a vegetarian diet for ulcerative colitis can protect the colon and improve this disease’s course.

 This noncontagious condition’s symptoms include pain with bowel movements, which are watery and filled with pus and bloody mucous.
-Severe attacks may consist of fever, loss of appetite, nausea, and anemia.
+Severe attacks may include fever, appetite loss, nausea, and anemia.
 Recovery may be followed later by a relapse.
 Those who have ulcerative colitis for ten or more years have a higher risk of developing bowel cancer.

 Ulcerative Colitis Fare-up Relief